mateodevia/quenota-web-dev/README.md

 You need to create a
 `.env`
-file in root of the proyect, in this file you should add the `DATABASE_URL=<yourDatabaseURL>`
+File in root of the proyect, in this file you should add the `DATABASE_URL=<yourDatabaseURL>`

 For example `DATABASE_URL=mongodb://localhost/quenota`